 There are also computers with internet, a printer and a scanner.

 Experienced family history researchers are present to give assistance if required.
 The Group looks forward to helping you with your research, including the guilty pleasure of tracing those elusive black sheep!

-The Research Centre is upstairs in the old Council Offices in Main Street, Leiston, IP16 4ER, in the same building as and to the right of the Library, opposite the Long Shop Museum.
+The Research Centre is upstairs in the old Council Offices, Main Street, Leiston, IP16 4ER, in the same building as, and to the right of, the Library, opposite the Long Shop Museum.
 Please note that access is by a steep staircase.
-You can park outside free of charge for one hour, or there's an “unlimited” free car park in Valley Road — go straight on past Barclay’s Bank and it's on the right.
+You can park outside free of charge for one hour, or there's an “unlimited” free car park in Valley Road — go straight down past Barclays Bank and it's 100 yards or so on the right.

 FOR MORE DETAILS, PLEASE CLICK HERE: ALDE VALLEY SUFFOLK FAMILY HISTORY

 Fisherfolk and Lifeboatmen – The DOWNINGS of Aldeburgh

 Those who were able to tear themselves away from live coverage of England’s opening match against Tunisia in the 2018 FIFA World Cup were well rewarded by an entertaining talk by John Martin given to the June meeting of the Alde Valley Suffolk Family History Group.

 John, whose father worked at Garrett’s, is a native of Leiston and already well known to friends of the Alde Valley Suffolk Family History Group as a long serving committee member and recently retired treasurer.
 He is also passionate about family history and has patiently researched his wife’s ancestors, the DOWNINGS of Aldeburgh, back to the mid-eighteenth century.
 Along the way he has also gathered many striking photographs, a number of which were used to illuminate his talk.
 John’s absorbing account balanced tragic stories of lives lost at sea with lighter moments, also drawing on some fascinating ‘snippets’ of local history.